agile6v/pupa/README.md

 * Persistence: Using mmap to persist the memory data to disk.
 * Lock-Free: Read & Write without lock.
 * Multi-Language API: You can choose the appropriate SDK to bring this library into your project.
+* Data-shared: Data can be shared among processes.

 ### Memory Layout